ckolumbus/golangRestApiExampleWithDependencyInjection/README.md

 - [ ] integrate mock framework
 - [ ] integrate initial db/schema creation
 - [ ] investigate possible use of an ORM
+- [ ] investigate seperattion of tests (e.g. controller) into own package and/or directory

 ## References